mapbender/mapbender-workshop/README.md

 bin/composer dump-autoload
 ```

-### 4. copy the files from the config directory to your mapbender application
+### 4. copy the files from the config directory to your mapbender installation

+Make sure to modify the access rights so Apache can access the file (see Mapbender Installation https://doc.mapbender.org/en/installation/installation_ubuntu.html)

 * parameters.yaml - contains hints and modifications (optional)
 * services.yaml   - makes classes in src/Workshop available
 * bundles.php     - refers to the new WorkshopDemoBundle
 * twig.yaml       - defines a path for the new WorkshopDemoBundle
 * doctrine.yaml   - a new connection geodata_db was added that can be used for search and digitizer

 ### 5. Create a geobasis database and load the demo data